My Teenage Daughter Has No Real Friends. What Can I Do To Help?

 Set the stage for your daughter coming to you for help by opening up a conversation with her about her friendships.
 Ask her, on a scale of 1 to 10, with 10 meaning she has the perfect amount of friends and wouldn’t change a thing about her friendships to 1 meaning she would like to change everything about her friendships, how she would rate the current state of her friendships.
 Resist the temptation to chime in with your observations.
 Wait for her response and validate whatever laments she may have about the difficulty of making and keeping friends.
 She is still learning about friendships, and what she learns is valuable information she will take with her throughout her life.

-In addition to finding out her point of view, in asking this question you are giving your daughter important time and space to reflect.
-She might not answer you right away or may need time to think about it, which is entirely fine.
+By asking the question, you’ll discover her point of view, and you’ll also give your daughter important time and space to reflect.
+She might not answer you right away; she may need time to think about it, which is entirely fine.

 If she takes her friendship “temperature” and rates it at a 7 or higher, that is an indication that you will encounter resistance around making any changes in her social life.